Placewith5s/Placewith5s/README.md

 # Hello World! 👋 I'm Placewith5s.

 Welcome to my GitHub coding sanctuary, where pixels dance with code and adventures await!
-I'm on the lookout for exciting projects that fuel my love for gaming and coding.
+I'm on the lookout for exciting projects that ignite my passion for coding and gaming.

 ## Interests 🚀